-Plot: A little girl loses a doll that she made at an airport.
+Plot: While at an airport, a little girl loses a doll that she made.
 As she cries in the plane, one of her tears somehow makes it down to the doll and brings it to life.
 Seeing that its best friend has gone away, the doll goes on a worldwide quest to find her.

 Breakdown: This a really cute short animation that lasts about ten minutes.